-Between August 2018 and April 2019, a comprehensive external evaluation1 was carried out of the results achieved through the implementation of the 2014 Public Administration Reform (PAR) Strategy.
-Having reviewed the findings and recommendations of the evaluation, the PAR Council, as a political-level PAR management body. approved the findings and consolidated the recommendations for the coming period by putting service delivery and human resource management policies in the focus of the next strategic document, together with the strengthening and development of effective reform coordination and management mechanisms for the period 2021-2030.2 The drafting of a new PAR policy document3, which was one of the evaluation recommendations, would align the PAR strategic framework with the Planning System Law and confirm the continuity of and readiness for further reforms in the public administration and public finances sectors which build on the results and lessons learnt from the previous peri-
+Between August 2018 and April 2019, a comprehensive external evaluation was carried out of the results achieved so far through the implementation of the 2014 Public Administration Reform (PAR) Strategy.
+Having reviewed the findings and recommendations of the evaluation, the PAR Council, as a political level PAR management body, approved the findings and consolidated the recommendations for the coming period.
+The recommendations put service delivery and human resource management in the focus of the future strategic document, highlighting the need to strengthen and develop effective reform coordination and management mechanisms for the period 2021-2030.
+The drafting of a new PAR policy document, which was one of the evaluation recommendations, would align the PAR strategic framework with the Planning System Law and confirm the continuity of and readiness for further reforms in the public administration and public finances sectors which build on the results and lessons learnt from the previous period.

 As in 2018, the data on the level of implementation of the measures foreseen in the Public Administration Reform Action Plan (PAR AP) 2018-2020 for the period 1 January-31 December 2019 were collected and processed through the Unified Information System for Public Policy Planning and Implementation Monitoring (the UIS).
-The UIS has been envisaged by the Planning System Law, the adoption of which in
+The UIS has been envisaged by the Planning System Law, the adoption of which in 2018 was a starting point for the reform of the Serbian public policy planning system.
+The methodology applied through the UIS for all public policy documents involves the labelling of activities and measures as not started, started (ongoing) and completed.
+The same methodology was applied to collect and process data for this report.